Spotlight on the Arts

 Spotlight on the Arts (Spotlight) is a program of California Lawyers for the Arts (CLA) that provides multidisciplinary arts workforce development training for youth.

-- Worksites have an intern placed at their site and are paid by CLA
+- Worksites have an intern placed at their site and are paid by the Opportunities for All Program of the San Francisco Human Rights Commission.

 - Youth must be 14-17, have an interest in the arts, live in San Francisco, and be low-income according to San Francisco Public Housing Eligibility Standards.
 We do targeted outreach to youth with high needs – those with disabilities, LGBTQ, and in the foster care system as well as Black, Latinx and Pacific Islander youth.